Welcome, Guest. Please login or register.

 What exactly are the "MED." files?

 AMP host some exotic formats exclusively created on the Amiga (you can also find formats like "DBM.", "AHX.", "AON.", "OKT.",...).
-The "MED." suffix means that the file has been composed with Octamed, which is a 8 channels tracker.
-That's quite an amazing coding trick if you think that the Amiga had a limited amount of 4 audio channels.
+The "MED." suffix means that the file has been composed with Octamed, which is a very popular 8 channels tracker.

 Is all the music available in AMP originally coming from Amiga demonstrations?

-Many of them are but AMP hosts music that were originally used in video games, utilities and presented at some Amiga parties.
-A big part of the mods you can download were sent to us by the composers and never got released in any Amiga productions.
+Some of them are.
+Sources are wide, like games, utilities, party entries, etc. But mainly, a big part of the mods you can download were sent to us by the composers and never got released in any Amiga productions.

 Why doesn't AMP host all the Amiga exotic music files?

 Some other sites are already doing a good job in collecting exotic tunes so we don't feel like using part of their work.
-However we might decide to include them when we no longer manage to find new modules.
+To name a few, Exotic and modland.
+We still might get there in time.

 Why do some of the mods have weird characters as their name?